fml42/coreprotect2replaymod/README.md

 currently supported versions:
   * `1.16.4` & `1.16.4` - protocol version 754
   * `1.18` & `1.18.1` - protocol version 757
-* minecraft block identifiers (like e.g. `minecraft:oak_log`) need to be converted to a numeric state id by the tool for use with the network protocol. this requires a file that provides the mapping from minecraft ids to numeric ids. these files differ for every minecraft version of course.
+* minecraft block ids (like e.g. `minecraft:oak_log`) need to be converted to a numeric state id by the tool for use with the network protocol. this requires a file that provides the mapping from minecraft ids to numeric state ids (a so-called "blocks report"). these block reports differ for every minecraft version of course.
-this repo includes some inside the *blocks/* directory. if you need another one, they can be generated using the vanilla server, see [Data Generators](https://wiki.vg/Data_Generators)
+this repository includes some block report files inside the *blocks/* directory. if you need another one, they can be generated using the `--blocks` data generator on the vanilla server, see [Data Generators](https://wiki.vg/Data_Generators)
-use the `-b <blocks_map_file>` argument to specify the block map file. if omitted, the tool will look for a default *blocks.json* file in the working directory.
+use the `-b <blocks_report_file>` argument to specify the blocks report file. if omitted, the tool will look for a default *blocks.json* file in the working directory.

 ## usage